-Secondly, reticulum cell carcinomas arise directly from reticular cells.
+Secondly, reticulum cell sarcomas arise directly from reticular cells.
 This is a rare type of tumor usually originating within bone marrow or lymph nodes.
 A sarcoma is a cancer arising from a cell of mesenchymal origin.
 Knowledge of what is normal and what is abnormal on histological section which contains reticular connective tissue is vital in identification of such tumors.

 Thirdly, a type of mesenchymal cell called follicular dendritic cells provide supporting germinal centres of lymph nodes.
 Presence or absence of follicular dendritic cells is used to differentiate between activated lymph nodes and lymph nodes containing lymphoma.
 The cells specifically expressed two types of antibody – CD21 and CD23 – which can be stained for in order to identify their presence.

 So, hopefully, by now, you've learned a lot more about reticular connective tissue.
 Before we finish the tutorial, let's quickly recap.